RichardSilveira/SimpleUsersAPI.NodeJS.Express/README.md

 #### Golden AMI x npm global packages

-You could considerate some packages that you're using in your app locally as global packages, think about how you are using them in another apps, and how your devs/colleagues have those packages installed in theirs machines too.
+You should consider some packages that you're using in your app locally as global packages, think about how you are using them in another apps, and how your devs/colleagues have those packages installed in theirs machines too.
-To clarify the idea, take a look at those node.js packages that we usually install as local packages, but we always install them for each new app that we create _(almost time in the same version)_: [npm common packages list](https://www.one-tab.com/page/EWcOARW0TEKlIkBw-UOjIw).
+Take a look at those node.js' packages that we have installed as local packages, but that is constantly installed using the same version and code for each new app that we have created: [npm common packages list](https://www.one-tab.com/page/EWcOARW0TEKlIkBw-UOjIw).

-I'm listing `cors`, `bcrypt`, `helmet`, `pm2`, `convict`, and `body-parser` you'll notice which these packages' releases doesn't happen every week, it's more about month updates, and some packages like `helmet` - _a package that handle security concerns in your app_, as soon a breaking changing version has released, you'll probably like to update it in all app across your organization - _asap according to every single app, of course_.
+I'm listing `cors`, `bcrypt`, `helmet`, `pm2`, `convict`, and `body-parser`, so you'll notice their packages' releases doesn't occur weekly, it's more about monthly updates, also, some packages as `helmet` - _a package that handles security concerns in your app_, as soon a breaking changing version has released, you'll probably like to update it in all app across your organization - _asap according to every single app, of course_.
-If you're thinking that I'm getting crazy, just note that `pm2` is usually installed as global _(check their docs and google it)_ and now if packages like `convict`, `cors` or even `helmet` can't be shared across our apps in the same way as `pm2` does.
+If you're thinking that I'm getting crazy, just notice that `pm2` is usually installed as global _(check their docs and google it)_, so packages like `convict`, `cors`, or even `helmet` can't be really shared across our apps in the same way as `pm2` does?

-**That is a polemic thread, there are pros and cons here**, I'm just point it as something to be considered, personally I like to have `pm2`, and `helmet` _for **security/compliance** reasons_ as global and the others as local.
+**That is a polemic thread, there are pros and cons here**, I'm just point it out as something to be considered, personally I like to have `pm2`, and `helmet` _for **security/compliance** reasons_ as global and the others as local.

-> **TL;DR:** You may have cost savings by moving some of your packages as global, by reducing the deployment time of your app,
+> **TL;DR:** You may have **cost savings** by moving some of your local packages as global because you'll decrease the overall deployment time of your app,
->this way you can update the ASG `scale out` policy to be executed whenever reach 85% of `CPU Utilization`, instead of 70%.
+>this way you can update the ASG `scale out` policy to be executed whenever it reaches 85% of `CPU Utilization`, instead of 70% as an example.

 ### Configure Continuous Deployment with AWS CodeDeploy - *v6.0.0*